E-valuator: Reliable Agent Verifiers with Sequential Hypothesis Testing: Appendix

 \subsubsection{Example $M_t$ sequences}

-We additionally show some example $M_t$ sequences (plotted as $\log(M_t)$ for visual clarity) in Figure \ref{fig:example_traj} for the MATH and chess datasets.
-We observe that for both datasets, $\log(M_t)$ inflates for unsuccessful trajectories or games where White does not win $\mathcal{H}_A$.
-By contrast, few $M_t$ sequences cross the threshold $1/\alpha$ among successful trajectories or games where White wins.
+We additionally show some example $M_t$ sequences (plotted as $\log(M_t)$ for visual clarity) in Figure \ref{fig:example_traj} for the MATH and MMLU-Pro datasets.
+We observe that for both datasets, $\log(M_t)$ inflates above $c_\alpha$ for unsuccessful trajectories ($\mathcal{H}_A$).
+By contrast, few $M_t$ sequences cross the threshold $c_\alpha$ among successful trajectories.
 Nonetheless, there is visual heterogeneity in the sequences.
 In general, we expect more powerful verifiers/PRMs to provide stronger visual separation of $\mathcal{H}_N$ and $\mathcal{H}_A$ trajectories.